edward-designer/nextrains/README.md

   - train routes can be saved for fast retrieval
   - drag and drop to reorder the saved list (new routes will be added to the top by default)
 - Real-time notices for delay/cancellation are shown whenever available
+- [NEW] Use geolocation API to get the nearest train station
 - Localstorage to store saved routes
 - A reverse button for fast retrieving return information
 - Light/Dark theme